Shekharkram/Netflix-Viewer-Ratings-Data-Analysis-Cleaning-and-Preprocessing-for-Movie-Recommendations/README.md

-# Netflix Viewer Ratings: Data Cleaning and Preparation for Movie Recommendations
+# Netflix Viewer Ratings: Data Analysis, Cleaning and Preprocessing for Movie Recommendations

 ## Overview
 This project focuses on cleaning and preparing a Netflix viewers' rating dataset to enhance its accuracy, consistency, and usability for movie recommendation systems.